Lumipad

 Two completed cohorts isn't enough to know everything.
 We're writing this section to keep ourselves honest about what hasn't been tested yet.
 Future cohorts will answer some of these; some are properly Lumipad's strategic questions rather than the cohort program's.

-Does the model scale beyond 12 trainees per cohort?
-Cohort 03 is testing the 12-trainee size.
+Does the model scale beyond 12 trainees per cohort? the current program is testing the 12-trainee size.
 We don't know if 16 or 20 would still preserve the individual-attention discipline that's been a differentiator.
 The cell structure helps but instructor capacity is the real constraint; hiring and training new lead instructors takes ~12 months of program participation.

-Do Year 2+ alumni microenterprise survival rates hold?
-The 18-month figure (~70% of Cohort 02 alumni operating profitably) is a snapshot at the time of writing.
-Some alumni businesses have natural challenges in Year 2 — equipment replacement (drone lifecycle ~2-3 years), market saturation in their home barangay, family circumstances changing.
+Do Year 2+ graduates microenterprise survival rates hold?
+The 18-month figure (~70% of second-iteration graduates operating profitably) is a snapshot at the time of writing.
+Some graduate businesses have natural challenges in Year 2 — equipment replacement (drone lifecycle ~2-3 years), market saturation in their home barangay, family circumstances changing.
 The cohort default 30/60/90 cadence covers months 1–3 well but support past 12 months is largely informal.

 Is the 30/60/90-day cadence right?
-Some Cohort 02 alumni want more frequent contact; some find it intrusive; some want it on different topics (technical vs business).
-The Cohort 03 monthly group call is a partial response but isn't personalised.
+Some second-iteration graduates want more frequent contact; some find it intrusive; some want it on different topics (technical vs business).
+The current program monthly group call is a partial response but isn't personalised.
 We don't yet know what the cohort default support cadence should be.

 Does the program work for non-Mindanao regions?
-Lumipad is a Mindanao-rooted program; partner cooperatives, the partner cacao farm, the workshop, the alumni network are all Mindanao-based.
+Lumipad is a Mindanao-rooted program; partner cooperatives, the partner cacao farm, the workshop, the graduate community are all Mindanao-based.
 There is interest from cooperatives in Visayas and Northern Luzon; whether the cohort default model transfers — or whether each region needs its own variant — is an open strategic question for Kennemer Foods and Lumipad together.

 Is the cost structure sustainable without partner-cooperative honoraria?
 The current ~₱60–70K per-trainee cost depends on the partner cacao farm relationship being reciprocal (small honorarium + NDVI imagery delivery rather than full commercial rate).
-If we expand to regions without similar pre-existing partner relationships, per-trainee cost may rise back toward Cohort 02 levels.
+If we expand to regions without similar pre-existing partner relationships, per-trainee cost may rise back toward the second iteration levels.

-What happens after graduates outgrow the program's active support?
-Cohort 02 alumni at 18 months out are increasingly autonomous; the alumni network is increasingly informal.
-We don't yet have a model for what "former trainee, now established peer" looks like as a structured relationship.
-Cohort 02 alumni returning as Cohort 03 panel members and recruiters is the closest thing; we expect this to become more structured over time.
+What happens after graduates outgrow the program's active support? second-iteration graduates at 18 months out are increasingly autonomous; the graduate community is increasingly informal.
+We don't yet have a model for what "former trainee, now established peer" looks like as a structured relationship. second-iteration graduates returning as the current program panel members and recruiters is the closest thing; we expect this to become more structured over time.

 This page will be updated after each cohort completes.
-The story above is current to the start of Cohort 03; an updated version including Cohort 03 lessons will be written after graduation in mid-2026.
+The story above is current to the start of the current program; an updated version including the current program lessons will be written after graduation in mid-2026.